conra2010/blog-vue/README.md

 http://{$SERVER_NAME}/posts/{id}
 ```
 ## Events
-To receive some events, use the GraphQL Playground to execute operations; notice the event type is included in the message, if the modified API Platform is used.
+To receive some events, use the GraphQL Playground to execute operations; notice the event type is included in the message if the modified API Platform is used.
+Google Chrome dev tools show the event stream.

 Create a new resource:
 ```graphql